 Will I need a DBS?

 As a Disclosure and Barring Service Enhanced Disclosure is a requirement for working with children and young people, the person you choose to use for any practical teaching should be someone within your school or workplace, where you will already have a DBS Enhanced Disclosure.
 We reserve the right to request your DBS information from you.
-For further information please visit: gov.uk/government/organisations/disclosure-and-barring-service
+For further information please visit this dedicated page here.

-Further details can be found in The Level 7 Programme Syllabus above.
+Further details can be found in the programme syllabus above.

 The assessment strategy for this programme covers both theoretical and practical elements and is designed to develop practical skills in specialist teaching and assessment and encourage evaluation of the research and evidence-based, so that theory is integrated into practice.
 A combination of assessment tools is used and these include: